 Geographically, Central Palm Springs’ boundaries are defined by these natural landmarks and streets:

-The twelve neighborhoods forming Central Palm Springs are:
+The 15 neighborhoods forming Central Palm Springs are:

 Each of these neighborhoods has a unique setting and character given the specific neighborhood’s geographic location, the street grid and the neighborhoods’ distinctive homes.